zueblin/Polaron/readme.md

 - Q: Does it work with a Teensy 3.5?
 A: PJRC forum member drjohn reports successfully running the Polaron with a Teensy 3.5.
 - Q: Is there a manual?
 A: Yes, please check the [Project WIKI](https://github.com/zueblin/Polaron/wiki) for build instructions and operating manual.
 If you still have questions / suggestions, please send me a mail.
 - Q: Does the polaron fit into a euro-rack?
 A: No, not really (PCB size is 15.7cm x 11.6cm).
 Polaron builder N.Shaver has experimented with a 3D printable eurorack case for the polaron which he shares on [Thingiverse](https://www.thingiverse.com/thing:3830556)
 - Q: Can i buy a PCB?
-A: Yes, i currently have PCBs at 15 USD (+ shipping from switzerland).
-Please contact me by email, if interested.
+A: Sold out, but let me know if you'd be interested in buying one. ~~Yes, i currently have PCBs at 15 USD (+ shipping from switzerland).
+Please contact me by email, if interested.~~
 - Q: Can i buy a part-kit?
 A: I don't sell part kits anymore, since it is very easy and efficient to order parts online, eg. from mouser. ~~Yes, i currently have part kits (PCB + all parts, EXCLUDING the teensy itself) at 60 USD incl. untracked international shipping.
 Add 5 USD for tracked shipping.
 Please send me a mail, if interested.~~
 - Q: Can i buy a fully assembled Polaron?
 A: Not, not at the moment.
 - Q: How can i support this project?
 A: Spread the word, star the project on github, let your friends know, buy a PCB, build a Polaron and share a video...there are many ways.
 In general, knowing that this project sparks some interest is what keeps it going!